MichaelJFlynn/PyEthTutorial/README.md

 Overview
 --------

-A tutorial implementation of the Ethereum protocol
+A tutorial implementation of the Ethereum protocol.
+Test.

 Installation / Usage
 --------------------